-Fluoroquinolones should only be considered for treatment in patients not previously taking a fluoroquinolone for prophylaxis.
-If the patient develops a neutropenic fever while on a fluoroquinolone, they should be treated as high-risk and started on an antipseudomonal beta-lactam.
+Only consider fluoroquinolones for treatment in patients not previously taking fluoroquinolones as prophylaxis.
+Treat patients who develop neutropenic fever while on fluoroquinolone prophylaxis as high-risk and start an antipseudomonal beta-lactam.

-- For low-risk patients, empiric antifungal therapy is not routinely recommended.
+- Low-risk patients: Empiric antifungal therapy is not routinely recommended.

-- For high-risk patients, consider empiric antifungal therapy in the following situations:
+High-risk patients: Consider empiric antifungal therapy in the following situations.